Lisa Farley

 Funded by: Social Sciences and Humanities Research Council (SSHRC)

 This project was a collaboration across four universities (York, Carleton, Concordia, and CUNY).
-The research investigated how childhood memory affects educators’ understandings of their role in educating children today, and examined themes of school surveillance, social injustices in childhood, children’s agencies/antics, childhood innocence, and adult nostalgia.
-Our intent was to explore how cultural tropes of childhood live inside personal memories of having once been a child and how this dynamic relation shapes the ways adults understand meaning of both teaching and childhood in a range of professional contexts.
+The research investigated how childhood memory affects educators’ understandings of their role in educating children today, and examined themes of school surveillance, children's nuisance-making and agencies, childhood innocence, and adult nostalgia.
+Our intent was to explore how educators may use childhood memories to notice repetitions of their own projected experiences and to analyze the impact of school systems and social inequities on children's subjectivities.

 Spaces of Memory: Between Tangible Relics and Internal Objects in Learning from the Past